 Manufacturer's manuals and operator instructions are readily available.

-Operators and maintenance personnel properly trained, familiar with the operation and set up of machinery and able to demonstrate safety features.
+Instructors and members are properly trained, familiar with the operation and set up of machinery and able to demonstrate safety features.

 Where fixed guards are provided, they prevent operation of the machinery when open, the guards are prevented from opening while the machinery is in operation.